aprijol/test-repo/README.md

 ## Pre-workshop tasks

-tested Git from RStudio on personal computer.
+I tested Git from RStudio on personal computer.